tannerdolby/eleventy-plugin-metagen/README.md

 ## Custom Usage
 For baseline social share functionality, providing arguments shown in the example usage above is recommended.
 If you want to add more tags not listed in the example, have a look at the plugin docs.
 You might only need a few `<meta>` tags instead of the whole set, simply provide the arguments you need and the ones not included won't generate `<meta>` tags.

-Template variables can be used as arguments in Nunjucks and Liquid without the curly braces or quotes like `title=page.url`.
+Template variables can be used as arguments in Nunjucks and Liquid without the curly braces or quotes.
 See the [metagen docs](https://metagendocs.netlify.app/) for more details on plugin usage.

 ## Use Your Template Data
-To make your metadata dynamic, you can use template data as arguments to the shortcode without quotes or braces:
+To make your metadata dynamic, you can use template data as arguments to the shortcode without quotes or braces.
+The following example is within a Nunjucks (.njk) file:

 ```nunjucks
 ---